-Added via Description DIFdeUser User was created locally with DlFdeUser.exe Policy User was created via policy - and will be synchronized/removed with policy changes.
-Windows login User was created by Windows login - password is synchronized on each successful Windows login.
+Addadivia Description Added via Description DIFdeUser User was created locally with DlFdeUser.exe Policy User was created via policy - and will be synchronized/removed with policy changes.
+Windows logon User was created by Windows login - password is synchronized on each successful Windows login.
 Active Dir- ectory User was synchronized from AD groups - and will be deleted if removed from AD group or user synchronization.
-The password is synchronized locally each time Windows logs in successfully.
+The password is syn- chronized locally each time Windows logs in successfully.